fabiommendes/craftinginterpreters/book/inheritance.md

 However, since the subclass has overridden the method, there's no way to refer to the original one.
 If the subclass method tries to call it by name, it will just recursively hit its own override.
 We need a way to say "Call this method, but look for it directly on my superclass and ignore my override".
-Java uses `super` for this, and we'll use that same syntax in Lox.
+Python uses `super` for this, and we'll use a similar syntax in Lox.
 Here is an example:

 ```lox
 class Doughnut {